 - In February, the new Program of Studies is published electronically on the BHS web page.
-Teachers talk with their students individually about the teacher's recommendation for next year. - Also in February, Bedford High School sponsors 8th Grade Parents' Night to welcome parents and their 8th grade children to Bedford High in order to learn more about our courses of study. - In March, School Counselors meet with students in small groups to inform students about available courses and to guide students in the course request process.
-Students enter their choices in Aspen/X2 and then have time at home to review their course choices with their parents for their approval.
+Teachers talk with their students individually about the teacher's recommendation for next year. - In March, School Counselors meet with students in small groups to inform students about available courses and to guide students in the course request process.
+Students enter their choices in Aspen and then have time at home to review their course choices with their caregivers for their approval.

-- In May, students receive the list of the courses they were recommended for and requested. - Final schedules for the coming school year are posted in Aspen/X2 during the summer.
+- In May, students receive the list of the courses they were recommended for and requested. - Final schedules for the coming school year are posted in Aspen during the summer.